 "See?
 You're a star, girly.
 Speaking of which, would you be comfortable doing a Q and A session soon?
 I can't tell you how many monsters have asked me about you lately and the only thing I can tell them is that you're Horrorland's newest singer."

-Amanda, who had been taking a sip of her tea, nearly choked on the liquid.
+Amanda, who had been taking a generous sip of her tea, nearly choked on the thick liquid.
 She coughed a few times to clear her throat.

-"You didn't tell them my name, did you?" she asked, and Eve shook her head.
+"You didn't tell them my name, did you?" she rasped, and Eve shook her head.

 "I haven't told anyone anything about you.
 You're the star, so you get to decide your stage name and it's totally your call if you want to give more information about yourself.
 I just run blocker for any rabid fans that are too pushy."

 Amanda heaved a sigh of relief.
 At least Eve kept things confidential...
 If her real name got out there, then Ray would know who the girl on stage was.
 She wanted to keep a low profile now more than ever, lest a repeat of Dark Falls were to happen—